 Mass is on Sundays at 10:00, daily at 9:00.

-Entrance Tickets to the San Jeronimo MonasteryThe entrance price to the Monastery of San Jeronimo is 4 euros.
+Entrance Tickets to the San Jerónimo MonasteryThe entrance fee is 4 euros.
 Children under 10 years: free.

-Guided tours are on Sundays at 11:00.
-Price: 7 euros (includes entrance to the monument).
+Guided tours on Sundays at 11:00.
+Price: 7 euros (including the entrance to the monument).